RohitSingh107/mgsearch/docs/AUTH_API.md

 4. **Access Control**:
    - Users can only access clients they are associated with
    - Every client operation verifies user membership
-   - API keys are bound to specific clients - client name in URL must match
+   - API keys are bound to specific clients - client ID in URL must match
    - See [Access Control Documentation](ACCESS_CONTROL.md) for details
    - See [API Key Validation](API_KEY_VALIDATION.md) for API key security
 5. **Soft Deletes**: Users and clients are soft-deleted (is_active flag) for data integrity